kbeckenrode/kbeckenrode.github.io/_posts/2020-1-12-Dataset-architecture-basics.markdown

 Data architecture jargon for “structured data”: [database](https://en.wikipedia.org/wiki/Database), [data warehouse](https://en.wikipedia.org/wiki/Data_warehouse)

-**Unstructured** data refers to information without a data model--or in other words: does not fit into a spreadsheet.
+**Unstructured** data refers to information without a data model---or in other words: does not fit into a spreadsheet.
-Unstructured data can still have some structure, but if it’s not physically organized in a way to help perform analytics, then it is called unstructured.
+Unstructured data can still have some structure, but if it’s not physically organized and ready for analysis, then it is called unstructured.
 The most common examples of unstructured data are pictures, video, and log files.
 Even social media posts.

 Data architecture jargon for “unstructured data”: [data lake](https://en.wikipedia.org/wiki/Data_lake), [data pool](https://liliendahl.com/2018/04/21/data-pool-vs-data-lake/)

 **Semi-structured** data does not conform to either structured or unstructured architectures, but have qualities of both.
-While having some structures, like separated by commas, or other elements to note organization.
+It has some aspects of structure, like separated by commas, or other elements to note organization.
 The most common examples of semi-structured data are [XML](https://en.wikipedia.org/wiki/XML)
 (eXtensible markup language) and [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation).
 Both of these formats are human-readable and machine-readable to store data arrays.

 As a bench scientist, I took data architecture and management for granted.
 When I started creating my own database, I quickly appreciated that database creation demands respect and careful consideration.
 Here are some basic universal principles for database creation.